foosca/iRefFoos.privacy.policy/policy.md

 1. Introduction

   - Welcome to iRefFoos (“the App”).
-This Privacy Policy explains how iRefFoos operates with utmost respect for user privacy, consistent with Google Play’s guidelines on user data, deceptive behavior, and device abuse.
+This Privacy Policy explains how iRefFoos operates with utmost respect for user privacy, consistent with standardized guidelines on user data, deceptive behavior, and device abuse.

 2. What iRefFoos Does